TheClams/SmartVHDL/readme.md

 Compare to the basic VHDL plugin it already proposes:

- - a proper symbol definition for easy code navigation
+ * a proper symbol definition for easy code navigation
- - Some basic indentation definition
+ * Some basic indentation definition
- - A complete set of snippets written by https://github.com/ccornish
+ * A complete set of snippets written by https://github.com/ccornish
- - Tooltip to get signal definition on mouse hover
+ * Tooltip to get signal definition on mouse hover
- - Generate a design hierarchy (list of every sub-block) (available in the command panel)
+ * Generate a design hierarchy (list of every sub-block) (available in the command panel)
+ * Navigation side-bar:
+   - Display instances/procedure/functions inside the current module/package
+   - Double click on instance/type to jump to it

 Future features includes code completion (for record, enum, ...), code alignement, block instantiation, ...